MERNCraft/Nail-It/docs/md/20-Never-Repeat-a-Trick.md

 >
   <h2><a href="#never-repeat-a-trick">Never Repeat a Trick?</a></h2>

-One rule of illusionists is never to repeat a trick.
+One rule of stage magicians is never to repeat a trick.
 If the audience knows what is going to happen, they will watch more closely, and they might notice something the illusionist does not want them to see.

 But the `slider.js` example allowed you to press the `Z` and the `X` keys multiple times.
 Each time, the `0` moved one step to the left or right.
 How did the code do that?